jseppi/intro-to-web-maps/index.md

 # What is a Web Map?

-Sometimes with additional data overlaid
+Sometimes with a simplified basemap and additional data overlaid

 ![[apps.texastribune.org/reservoirs/](http://apps.texastribune.org/reservoirs/)](img/tt-reservoirlevels.png)